Rkb-Hasan/LWS/Modules/Module-1/Virtual_DOM/README.md

-# Video 2 — Virtual DOM, Diffing & Why First Load Feels Slow
+# Virtual DOM, Diffing & Why First Load Feels Slow

 ## What this video covered

 - How the browser's native rendering pipeline works
 - Why manual, repeated DOM manipulation is costly
 - Where the Virtual DOM and diffing/reconciliation fit in